Jhansi-27/Projects-Machinelearning-DeepLearning/DeepLearning (Python)/Rossmann Store Sales Prediction(LSTM)/readme.md

-<h2>Design a DeepNeuralNetwork to forecast future sales of Rossmann super store using its historical data</h2>
+<h2>Design a DeepNeuralNetwork to forecast future sales of Rossmann superstore using its historical sales data</h2>

 Rossmann operates over 3,000 drug stores in 7 European countries.
 Currently, Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.
 Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.
 With thousands of individual managers predicting sales based on their unique circumstances, the accuracy of results can be quite varied.